Introduction to Mulching

 How to Apply Mulch Correctly

-- Refresh mulch as needed, especially after heavy rain or wind.
+- Refresh mulch as needed, especially after heavy rainfall or wind exposure.

 Common Mulching Mistakes to Avoid

-- Excessive Thickness: Can smother plants or trap excess moisture.
+- Excessive Thickness: Can suffocate plants and create moisture issues.

-- Improper Placement: Piling mulch against plant stems may lead to rot.
+- Improper Placement: Piling mulch against plants can cause rot.

-- Ignoring Maintenance: Regularly inspect mulch for decomposition or displacement.
+- Neglecting Maintenance: Mulch should be regularly inspected for decomposition or displacement.

 Sustainable Mulching Options